Skip to main content

 1. Log in to your Apple Developer account.

-2. Submit a request for an NFC Certificate via Apple’s Developer Portal.
+2. Submit a request for an NFC entitlement via Apple’s Developer Portal.

 Step 2: Prepare for Apple’s Questions